-When I first started making these I used a large airtight glass jar from The Reject Shop and Sabco All Purpose Microfibre Cloths found at Woolworths (or you could be even more frugal and use old t-shirts), plus my own antibacterial solution.
+When I first started making these I used a large airtight glass jar and some all purpose microfibre (or you could be even more frugal and use old t-shirts), plus my own antibacterial solution.
 This only held 6-8 wipes though and I was using them far too quickly!

-I now double the solution and use a decor container that I fill with a pack of microfibre clothes I bought at Bunnings (a pack of 20 was $10.98).
+I now double the solution and use an air tight plastic container that I fill with 10-15 microfibre clothes.
 This gives me spares so when I have some dirty in the washing basket, I have a pile of clean ones ready to refill the container.

 Creating these antibacterial wipes is simple!
 I roll up the cloths, place in the container and pour the liquid mix (recipe below) over the cloths.
 When I need to use them I pick out a cloth, wring out as much liquid as I can, use it, rinse and then put in the laundry to go through my usual kitchen linen wash.